tmtsoftware/csw.g8/README.md

 - `assembly_module [sample]`: Subproject name which holds the Assembly code.
 - `hcd_module [samplehcd]`: Subproject name which holds the HCD code.
 - `scala_version [2.13.3]`: Specifies the Scala version for this project.

+---
+**NOTE**
+Following section is intended only for testing purpose and can be skipped by the consumers of template.

+#### Testing the template

+For people interested in testing the template with the latest commit on the master branch, refer [TESTING.md](TESTING.md)